How not to cheat

-When you’re young, there’s sometimes an urge to put your *ahem* fingers in as many *ahem* pies as you can.
-Fine.
+When you’re young, there’s sometimes an urge to sleep around.
+And we say, as long as you have consent, go for it.
 However, doing this and being in a relationship, simply isn’t fair on the other person.

 “It’s a dilemma,” says Dr Janet.
 “At the beginning of a relationship, you have novelty and frequency in your sex life and, over time, this dwindles and almost never recovers.
-Instead, you build intimacy and, often, the sex is better – but without the excitement.
-It’s a trade-off, as you can’t have both.
-If you’re in a relationship, you’ve got to decide if you’re ready for this trade-off.”
+Instead, you build intimacy and, often, the sex is better – but sometimes without the excitement.
+It’s a trade-off, as you can’t always have both.
+If you’re in a relationship, you’ve got to decide if you’re ready to choose between them.”